What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Made by Arjowiggins, England

-Tracing paper transparent Curious Translucent Clear and colored papers Curious Translucent Color- an innovative collection of designer papers, fully FSC certified.
+Transparent tracing paper Curious Translucents Clear and colored tracing paper Curious Translucents Color- an innovative collection of designer papers, fully FSC certified.

 Curious Translucents are pure cellulose tracing papers of the highest quality.
-The line of cripples allows you to play with the shades of paper and printed image, has many effects: Clear - natural transparent; Clear Effects - Linear (lines); Space Dust (blotches); Colored - metallic, bright and natural shades:
+The line of cripples allows you to play with the shades of paper and the printed image, and has many effects: Clear - natural transparent; Clear Effects - Linear; Space Dust (splashes); Colored - metallic, bright and natural shades:

 • Curious Color Bright white - extra white;

-Tracing paper Curious Translucents are suitable for the main types of printing: offset printing with foil and UV inks (in compliance with the manufacturer's recommendations), screen printing, flexography.
-Embossing, die-cutting, folding are excellent post-printing methods.
+Curious Translucents tracing papers are suitable for the main types of printing: offset printing with foil and UV inks (following the manufacturer's recommendations), screen printing, flexography.
+Embossing, die-cutting, and folding are excellent post-printing processing methods.

 Density (g/m2): 90 and 100.